DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/25 Disable Specific Dates.md

 ---

-Run the code and ensure the disabled dates cannot be set.
+Run the code and ensure that the disabled dates cannot be set.

-You have configured basic **DateBox** features.
-To take a more detailed look at this widget, explore the following resources:
+You have now configured the basic **DateBox** features.
+For more details on this widget, explore the following resources:

 * [Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DateBox/Overview)
 * [API Reference](/Documentation/ApiReference/UI_Widgets/dxDateBox/)